telerik/ajax-docs/getting-started/first-steps-msi.md

 >Tip: You can also install the msi silently as explained in [Silent MSI install]({% slug silent-msi-installation %}).

+>note The Telerik UI for ASP.NET AJAX MSI package automatically adds the products to the Visual Studio toolbox.
+To add them manually, refer to the article on [adding the Telerik controls to the Visual Studio toolbox]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox%}).
+>
+> The MSI also installs the [Visual Studio Extensions for Telerik® UI for ASP.NET AJAX]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/overview%}) to help developers when creating, developing and/or upgrading webforms projects (web site and web application) with the Telerik® UI for ASP.NET AJAX.

 ## Step 2: Download the Demos

 1. From the **Resources** section of same page, download the MSI installation for the Telerik UI for ASP.NET AJAX examples.
 Once you install them on your machine, you can launch the live demos in either of the following ways: